atuttle/Taffy/CONTRIBUTING.md

 1. Make your changes and commit them.
 1. Push your changes back to your fork. `git push -u origin BRANCH_NAME`
 1. Send a pull request ([Learn how here!](https://makeapullrequest.com))

-  * Please make sure you select `main` as the destination branch
+- Please make sure you select `main` as the destination branch

+### Styling changes

+Taffy uses LessCSS to style the dashboard and documentation.
+To compile changes to `dash.less`, you'll need to have Node.js/npm installed.

+1. From the root of your Taffy clone, run `npm ci` to install the dependencies for compiling LessCSS to CSS.
+1. Then run `npm run less`.
+This will compile the latest `dash.less` and update `dash.css`.

 ### Tests